alphagov/government-service-design-manual/service-manual/making-software/dependency-management.md

 Most operating systems, vendors and some open source projects  will also have mailing lists to advise about security vulnerabilities in third party code.
-You should always be monitoring these lists where they eixst for software you use.
+You should always be monitoring these lists where they exist for software you use.
 Some common examples include:

 * [RedHat](https://access.redhat.com/site/security/updates/advisory/)
 * [Ubuntu](https://lists.ubuntu.com/mailman/listinfo/ubuntu-security-announce)